anekar/TestingForCovid/README.md

 ## Exploratory Data Analysis
 ```
 To get a sense of the data a basic exploratory in the data is required, in order
-to know key insigths of the data.
+to know key insigths of the data provided.
 ```

 ## Problems Faced